 First, check the ‘Instructions for Authors’ page of the journal you’re submitting to for guidance on citing data.
 For Taylor & Francis journals with data sharing policies, you will find instructions and examples of data citation, all of which adhere to the Force 11 Joint Declaration of Data Citation Principles.

 In general, you should always include the following elements in data citations:

-- Publisher Location – this is often the repository where the author has deposited the data set
+- Location: this is often the repository where the author has deposited the data set

-See our guidance on data sharing below for further information on how to share your data.
+See our guidance on data sharing for further information on how to make your own data sets available.